Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/audio/src/audio.rst

 The following audio input sources are supported by RTAudioRecord:

-- **RTPIN_IN_MIC** - if the application wants to capture data from microphone, then choose this input source.
+- **RTDEVICE_IN_MIC** - if the application wants to capture data from microphone, then choose this input source.

-- **RTPIN_IN_HS_MIC** - if the application wants to capture data from headset microphone, then choose this input source.
+- **RTDEVICE_IN_HS_MIC** - if the application wants to capture data from headset microphone, then choose this input source.

-- **RTPIN_IN_HS_MIC** - if the application wants to capture data from LINE-IN, then choose this input source.
+- **RTDEVICE_IN_HS_MIC** - if the application wants to capture data from LINE-IN, then choose this input source.

 The test demo of RTAudioRecord lies in ``{SDK}/component/example/audio/audio_record``.